 - How did you develop your writing skills?

-Oh, funny story!
-Back in the day, I used to be below level in reading.
-When I was over at my Papa and Nana’s one time, my Nana brought me to her old computer that still had that dial-up noise when you turned it on.
+When I was a kid, I used to be below level in reading.
+I was over at my Papa and Nana’s one time when my Nana brought me to her old computer that still had dial-up.
 She said I should write all my imaginative stories down and that she’d help me.

-I didn’t have the greatest English education, but I learned from that moment on.
+I didn’t have the greatest English education, but I learned how to write well from that moment on.
 I just kept writing.
-I’ve gotten some feedback over the years, mostly in college, but it mainly has been me pushing myself to get better at writing.
+I’ve gotten some feedback over the years, but I mainly pushed myself toward getting better alone.
 I will admit that I’ve learned a lot since I started college.
 Workshops do wonders to a writer’s skill level.

 - What are your interests besides blogging and writing?

-I probably have too many hobbies for someone who doesn’t have enough time.
+I probably have too many hobbies for someone who doesn’t have much time.
 Mostly, I love learning languages.
 I speak three languages kind of well: English, American Sign Language (ASL), and Japanese.
-I also learn Italian and French, slowly but surely, on the side with the help of Duolingo.
+I am also learning Italian and French, slowly but surely, on the side with the help of Duolingo.

 Besides that, I read constantly.
 Right now, I’m a proud owner of over two hundred books.
 I love to play musical instruments.
 I haven’t been able to play them in a while, but I usually play piano and guitar.
-I love learning about (clinical) psychology and different random scientific facts.
-I love SciShow.
-I also love playing video games.
+I love learning about psychology and different random scientific facts.
+I also play video games.